 To treat chronic Lyme disease, Dr. Rawls recommends a holistic approach.
 He believes in primarily treating with herbal therapies, specifically the Buhner protocol.
 If this is your treatment of choice, it will be extremely helpful in determining your herbal and supplement regimen.
-I was grateful to learn that houttuynia herb (the herbal treatment I currently take) is recommended for Lyme and Babesia.

 I have a couple of criticisms of the book.
 One, Dr. Rawls states that antibiotics have a place in Lyme treatment, but that there are serious concerns about long-term antibiotic use.
 He recommends very restricted use of antibiotics citing lack of research.
-While I respect his preference for — and expertise in — herbal protocols, I think there's an opportunity for a more broad-minded perspective on the vast range of treatments for Lyme.
+While I respect his preference for—and expertise in—herbal protocols, I think there's an opportunity for a more broad-minded perspective on the vast range of treatments for Lyme.

 My second criticism is not of Dr. Rawls specifically, but about discourse on Lyme treatment in general.
 Dr. Rawls does not discuss cost, which is one of the most challenging aspects of supplementation and protocols for Lyme patients.
 Dr. Rawl's list of recommended herbals and supplements isn't excessive; however, it is significant, and wouldn't be covered by insurance.
 The cost of high quality supplements and herbal protocols, especially when regimens are constantly changing, is a burden on Lyme patients.
 I feel in a comprehensive book about Lyme, addressing ways to minimize the cost would've been a refreshing addition.